Hari-bala-k/Hari-bala-k/README.md

 - 💡 Interested in **Backend Development**, **System Design**, and **Problem Solving**
 - 📚 Currently learning **Data Structures & Algorithms in Java**
 - 🌱 Exploring **Full-Stack Projects** with **React, Node.js, and MySQL**
-- 🎯 Goal: To crack developer roles in top companies (FAANG-level prep 🚀)

 ---